 We built concrete acquisition theories for UTAH and rUTAH that assumed a derived - rather than innate - approach to the development of linking theory knowledge.
-Our goal was to explore the complexity of the acquisition problem created by linking theories, and to do so using well-
+Our goal was to explore the complexity of the acquisition problem created by linking theories, and to do so using well-specified linking theories that occupy relatively distinct positions within the hypothesis space of possible linking theories.
+We leveraged a conceptual acquisition framework that specified key aspects of the child's acquisition task: the initial state, data intake, inference mechanism, and target knowledge state.
+The initial state involved minimal domain-specific, prior knowledge and incorporated cognitively-plausible learning abilities; the data intake was based on linguistically-annotated realistic child-directed input from the CHILDES Treebank (Pearl & Sprouse, 2013, 2019) and

-9We note that this particular incremental approach also requires the child to have some sort of stopping mechanism for assessing links, unless we think children continuously reevaluate the links that underlie linking theories; in that case, it would only be the reliability of their data that prevents constant fluctuation.
+9We note that this particular incremental approach also requires the child to have some sort of stopping mechanism for assessing links, unless we think children continuously reevaluate the links that underlie linking theories; in that vase, it would only be the reliability of their data that prevents constant fluctuation.
 A sample stopping mechanism might be something like the child noticing a set amount of time has passed without the link reliability changing (either becoming reliable or ceasing to be reliable).

-specified linking theories that occupy relatively distinct positions within the hypothesis space of possible linking theories.
-We leveraged a conceptual acquisition framework that specified key aspects of the child's acquisition task: the initial state, data intake, inference mechanism, and target knowledge state.
-The initial state involved minimal domain-specific, prior knowledge and incorporated cognitively-plausible learning abilities; the data intake was based on linguisticallyannotated realistic child-directed input from the CHILDES Treebank (Pearl & Sprouse, 2013, in press) and empirically-based estimates of data quantity; the inference mechanism relied on Yang (2005, 2016)'s cognitively-motivated Tolerance and Sufficiency Principles; and the target linking knowledge states were specified by UTAH and rUTAH.
+empirically-based estimates of data quantity; the inference mechanism relied on Yang (2005, 2016)'s cognitively-motivated Tolerance Principle; and the target linking knowledge states were specified by UTAH and rUTAH.
 Using this framework, we found a striking difference between UTAH and rUTAH.
 UTAH is difficult to derive from English children's input, whether as a single 3-link theory or a set of three 1-link theories.
 In contrast, rUTAH is easy to derive as either a single 3-link theory or a set of three 1-link theories.
 Moreover, these results hold for English children's input at ages three, four, and five - it doesn't matter the age (in this age range) that children attempt to derive these linking theories.
 This suggests a learnability advantage for rUTAH over UTAH under derived approaches to linking theory knowledge development, based on the acquisition theories specified here.

 Beyond our concrete results, our acquisition framework also highlights the components necessary for deriving linking theories, some of which may be both domain-specific and innate given our current understanding of child language acquisition.
 These components include a bias to look for links between thematic roles and syntactic positions, a bias to look for 1-to-1 links, and the procedure for generating linking patterns to evaluate.
 An interesting open question is whether a way can be found to derive these components from other, more fundamental, components.
-Finally, our results suggest that the sufficiency threshold, derived from the Tolerance and Sufficiency Principles, is a useful, cognitively-grounded evaluation procedure for deriving linking theories from children's input.
+Finally, our results suggest that the Tolerance Principle is a useful, cognitively-grounded evaluation procedure for deriving linking theories from children's input.
 It is our hope that these results will spur future research both into the evaluation-via-acquisition of other linking theories, and into the syntactic consequences of the learnability of UTAH and rUTAH.